weahforsage/cupertino_date_time_picker_loki/example/README.md

 # cupertino_date_time_picker_example

-Demonstrates how to use the cupertino_date_time_picker plugin.
+Demonstrates how to use the cupertino_date_time_picker_loki plugin.

 ## Getting Started